panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 ## 3. Close to usage

-I have the urge to declare all the variables at the top of the function body, especially if the function has a lot of statements.
-Unfortunately, this practice has the downside of cluttering the intent of the variable.
+I have the urge to declare all the variables at the top of the function body, especially if the function is big.
+Unfortunately, this practice has the downside of cluttering the intent variables I'm using in the function.

 Try to declare the variable as close as possible to the usage place.
 This way, you won't have to guess: *Hey, I see the variable declared here, but... where is it used?*